-For a long time, wine was seen in the United States as something for only the rich.
+For a long time, the wine was seen in the United States as something for only the rich.
 It was too expensive to be easily accessible to most people in the country.
 It was not until around 50 years ago that wine became less expensive in America, and increased dramatically in popularity and variety.
 A similar thing is happening with tea right now.
 Tea is rapidly becoming more of a staple in western culture and daily life, much like wine did not too long ago.
-A wider range of people are now starting to dig deeper into the world of tea, causing the tea market to grow rapidly!
+A wider range of people is now starting to dig deeper into the world of tea, causing the tea market to grow rapidly!

 Image via webmd.com